 Don’t read your opening submissions.
 You should aim to create eye contact with each member of the tribunal – you are seeking to develop a rapport with the tribunal.
 Don’t keep all your folders on the desk top between you and the tribunal – it creates a barrier between you and them and makes it harder for you to read the tribunal.

 It’s okay to summarise.
 Most tribunals will have spent considerable time preparing for a hearing and will have read all the submissions and key documents.
 If that is the case, it’s sufficient to summarise succinctly the factual background and legal arguments.
 Listen to the questions from the tribunal and be flexible – be ready to change your proposed order of submissions.
 You should engage in an interactive discussion, not a soliloquy.

 Credibility is also a function of form.
 It is expressed through your posture, your demeanour, your tone and even your personality.
 Be authentic and sincere.
 Someone bestowed with charisma and charm can use these gifts to great effect because they come naturally and so appear sincere.
-A shy person – say, an introverted and somewhat dry, but highly cerebral intellectual – can be an equally effective advocate, however, because they also appear at home in their style.
+A shy person – say, an introverted and somewhat dry, but highly cerebral intellectual who skips the flourish and is all substance – will be an equally effective advocate for the same reason: they appear at home in their own style.
 A good advocate is authentic and, by extension, credible.

 Knowing your tribunal

 If credibility is your currency, the tribunal is where you spend it.
 Knowing your tribunal will help you spend it effectively.